• Skip to main content

 A video showing the middle loop

 The middle 0.8-kilometre trail was shorter but maintained.
 It allowed large groups to travel together side by side while enjoying many different conversations.
-There aren’t many viewpoints, but offers the opportunity for some exercise.
+There aren’t many viewpoints, but it offers the opportunity for some exercise.

 Birchwood Hiking Trails Fort McMurray

-• A map showing the distanced I walked on the Birchwood hiking trails in Fort McMurray.
+A map showing the distanced I walked on the Birchwood hiking trails in Fort McMurray.

-• A sign of Birchwood hiking trails in Fort McMurray.
+A sign of Birchwood hiking trails in Fort McMurray.

-• A wide gravel path with a bench to the left side and trees surrounding the trail.
+A wide gravel path with a bench to the left side and trees surrounding the trail.

 The Birchwood hiking trails in the middle of the city are maintained.
-If this is more your style and you would feel more comfortable hiking here than the previous two hikes I’ve mentioned outside the city, consider going there.
-To find a place to park, I googled Birchwood hiking trails in Fort McMurray and went to maps to find a location to park in the neighbourhood.
-When zooming into the map, green dotted lines become visible showing you the trails.
-If you move the orange guy to a selected spot on the map, it indicates where the trails start to help pick a parking spot.
+If this is more your style and you feel more comfortable hiking here than on the previous two hikes I mentioned outside the city, consider going there.
+To find a place to park, I googled “Birchwood hiking trails in Fort McMurray” and used Google Maps to find a parking spot in the neighbourhood.
+When you zoom in on the map, green dotted lines appear, showing the trails.
+If you move the orange guy to a selected spot on the map, it indicates where the trails start, helping you pick a parking spot.

 Enjoyable Hiking Trails

-Hiking Trails along Clearwater River Fort McMurray
+Hiking Trails along Clearwater River, Fort McMurray

-• A map showing the distance I walked along the Clearwater River.
+A map showing the distance I walked along the Clearwater River.

-• A paved path to the left with the river to the right with grass in the middle.
+A paved path to the left with the river to the right with grass in the middle.

-• A paved path in the middle with grass to the right.
+A paved path in the middle with grass to the right.

-• A paved path to the left with flowers and grass to the right.
+A paved path to the left with flowers and grass to the right.

 Tip: Bring a MEC seat cushion for a comfy place to sit on the grass or on a picnic bench.